ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 Now that we took a little look at the `ForEvolve.Azure.Storage` namespace, let's write those tests.

-In the `StartupTest+ServiceProvider` class of the `ForEvolve.Blog.Samples.NinjaApi.IntegrationTests` project, we will add those two tests, enforcing the rules that has previously been stated:
+In the `StartupTest+ServiceProvider` class of the `ForEvolve.Blog.Samples.NinjaApi.IntegrationTests` project, we will add those two tests, enforcing the rules that have previously been stated:

 ``` csharp
 [Fact]